diligentlystereotypedinvestment/numbersense/README.md

 # Texas' UIL Number Sense Test Generator Code

 Needs to be run through a LaTeX compiler.
-Texmaker is good and I think Overleaf is popular.
-Generator.java is the runner file.
+Texmaker is good and I think Overleaf is popular. genRunner.java is the runner file.
 Here is a list of problems that still need to be coded:

 Approximation Problems are also incomplete